- Research article

 Statistical Package for Social Sciences (SPSS) software was used to analyze the correlation between vancomycin and daptomycin MIC values with the Spearman correlation test.

-The MIC range, MIC 50 , MIC 90 and the cumulative vancomycin and daptomycin MIC distributions for MRSA isolates determined by BMD and Etest methods
+A summary of MIC range, MIC50, MIC90 and the cumulative vancomycin and daptomycin MIC distributions for MRSA isolates determined by BMD and Etest methods are presented in Table 1.

 The MICs of vancomycin by microdilution were ≤1 μg/ml for 104 (59.4%) isolates and 2 μg/ml for 71 (40.6%) isolates.
 The distribution of vancomycin MICs among isolates as determined by Etest was given in Table 1.
 When rounded to the nearest doubling dilution, the overall frequency of MRSA isolates for which the MIC was ≥2 μg/ml was 17.1% (30/175) by Etest.